 - Oysters, because what’s a list of aphrodisiacs without oysters?
 This food is high in zinc, an essential mineral for testosterone production.

-- Pesto is another food high in zinc for increased testosterone.
+- Basil pesto is another food high in zinc for increased testosterone.

 - Pomegranates help boost testosterone levels and are rich in antioxidants that rid your body of harmful free radicals.